Practice D#11 Guitar Chord: Real-Time Feedback & Interactive Learning

-The D#11 chord belongs to the Dominant Chords family, built from the notes D#, F##, A#, C#, E#, and G#, corresponding to the intervals Root (1), Major Third (3), Perfect Fifth (5), Minor Seventh (b7), Major Ninth (9), and Perfect Eleventh (11).
-Use the interactive fretboard tool at the top of this page to visualize every fingering, listen to the chord played as a strum or arpeggio, and check your own playing with real-time microphone feedback – the tool will tell you if you’re hitting the notes correctly.
+Struggling to nail the intricate voicings of the D#11 chord?
+Immediately test your accuracy with our interactive fretboard tool.
+It provides real-time microphone feedback, telling you if you’re hitting the notes correctly as you play.
+Once you're confidently playing, understand that this complex eleventh chord belongs to the Dominant Chords family, built from the notes D#, F##, A#, C#, E#, and G#, corresponding to the intervals Root (1), Major Third (3), Perfect Fifth (5), Minor Seventh (b7), Major Ninth (9), and Perfect Eleventh (11).
+Use the tool’s interactive display to visualize every fingering and listen to the chord played as a strum or arpeggio.

 This complex eleventh chord adds rich harmonic color, often found in jazz and progressive genres, expanding on the tension of a typical dominant seventh.
 To deeply understand its construction, explore our guide to the Dominant Chord family and delve into our Chord Construction tutorial.
 For insights into related extensions, check out our resource on Ninth Chords.
 Mastering its fingering will also greatly benefit from tips in our guide to Improve Chords Change.

-Scroll down to find 20 chord diagrams for the D#11, ranked from easiest open positions to full barre shapes, plus detailed music theory, songs that feature this chord, and the keys where it commonly appears.
-Before you dive into the diagrams, take a few moments with the interactive tool above.
-Use the drum and BPM tool to set a practice rhythm, play the chord, and let the mic feedback confirm your finger placement.
-This hands-on, real-time practice will help you internalize the D#11 chord much faster.
+Scroll down to discover 20 chord diagrams for the D#11, ranging from the easiest open positions to full barre shapes, alongside detailed music theory, songs that feature this chord, and the keys where it commonly appears.
+But before you explore these visual aids, take a moment to engage with the interactive tool above.
+Set a practice rhythm using the drum and BPM tool, play the chord, and let the mic feedback confirm your finger placement.
+This hands-on, real-time approach is the quickest way to internalize the D#11 chord.

 Notes in the D# 11 chord: